ihavethatonvinyl/blog/content/essays/at-the-drive-in-the-relationship-of-command.md

 The noise is frantic like you cannot hold onto the movements, the rhythm, that what you're experiencing is unique and wholly it's own.
 It's jarring, there are no smooth edges as if it's the sound recording of a Cold War scientist and a ghost screwed, and this is the audio representation of their moans.
 The melodies howls into the void while reaching for the cosmos in a way that dares Sagan to grab hold of God's robe and tell that motherfucker to ride.

-The glorious noise belongs to At the Drive-In, and the record is “The Relationship of Command”, a magnum opus of noise, punk, and mathematical equations of the unknown.
+The glorious noise belongs to At the Drive-In, and the record is “ \Relationship of Command”, a magnum opus of noise, punk, and mathematical equations of the unknown.

-At the Drive-In released "The Relationship of Command" on September 12, 2000.
+At the Drive-In released "Relationship of Command" on September 12, 2000.
 I had just turned 19 the month before, standing at a crossroads of hearing this and The Refused' “The Shape of Punk to Come” – both fundamentally changing me, daring me to re-examine what music was, what I thought songs *could* sound like.
-With its raw intensity and aggressive emotion, “The Relationship of Command” is a testament to its time; many have tried to capture the lightning that is "One Armed Scissor," the band's biggest hit, but no one has been able to harness what the five punks from El Paso, Texas could back at the beginning of the new millennium.
+With its raw intensity and aggressive emotion, “Relationship of Command” is a testament to its time; many have tried to capture the lightning that is "One Armed Scissor," the band's biggest hit, but no one has been able to harness what the five punks from El Paso, Texas could back at the beginning of the new millennium.

 The album was recorded between January and March 2000 at Indigo Ranch Studios in Malibu, California.
 Produced by Ross Robinson, known for his unconventional methods (mentally breaking members of Korn and Glassjaw), the recording process aimed to capture the band's dynamic live presence.
 Notably, punk icon Iggy Pop contributed guest vocals on the tracks "Rolodex Propaganda" and "Enfilade."
 While Robinson had recorded Slipknot’s debut, it made a big noise for the masses, what At The Drive-In did was give a lease on life for those holding onto the spirit of Fugazi.